Direct Party and Representative Voting (DPR)

 Either this is a party political matter, in which case the decision of parliament would be determined by the decisons of the individual political parties.
 If it were not a party political matter, (agreed by all parties) under the rules of DPR Voting each constituency MP would have a vote value of one.

-DPR Voting - simple, practical, powerful electoral reform
+DPR Voting - simple, practical electoral reform

 Back to top